retroj/mowedline-manual/command-line.md

 Client Options
 --------------

-These options comprise the main interface to controlling a running mowedline daemon.
+These options are available in `mowedline-client` and comprise the main interface to controlling a running mowedline server.

  * -quit

-    Terminate the mowedline daemon.
+    Terminate the mowedline server.

  * -read \<widget>